carbon-language/carbon-lang/llvm/docs/AMDGPUUsage.rst

 4. The VGPRs are set by SPI which only supports specifying either (X), (X, Y) or (X, Y, Z).

-Flat Scratch register pair are adjacent SGRRs so they can be moved as a 64-bit value to the hardware required SGPRn-3 and SGPRn-4 respectively.
+Flat Scratch register pair are adjacent SGPRs so they can be moved as a 64-bit value to the hardware required SGPRn-3 and SGPRn-4 respectively.

 The global segment can be accessed either using buffer instructions (GFX6 which